Samsung/tizen-docs/docs/application/native/guides/ui/dali/touchdata.md

      }
      ```

-   - To retrieve the time the touch occurred, use the `GetTime()` function.You can also get the ID of the device that a particular touch originated from.
+   - To retrieve the time the touch occurred, use the `GetTime()` function.
+   You can also get the ID of the device that a particular touch originated from.
 It is useful when multiple touch points are pressed or released.

      ```
      unsigned long touchTime = touchData.GetTime();
-     int32_t touchDeviceId = touchData.GetDeviceId( 0 );`unsigned long touchTime = touchData.GetTime();int32_t touchDeviceId = touchData.GetDeviceId( 0 );`
+     int32_t touchDeviceId = touchData.GetDeviceId( 0 );
      ```

    - To retrieve the hit actor (the actor that was underneath a specific point), use the `GetHitActor()` function.
 The hit actor can be useful, as it can be a child of the actor that has been given as a parameter.